TERREMEMBER/znbase/docs/content/latest/secure/authorization/column-level-security.md

 ```
-yugabyte=> \c yugabyte yugabyte;
+ZNbase=> \c ZNbase ZNbase;
-You are now connected to database "yugabyte" as user "yugabyte".
+You are now connected to database "ZNbase" as user "ZNbase".

-yugabyte=# REVOKE SELECT ON employees FROM ybadmin;
+ZNbase=# REVOKE SELECT ON employees FROM ybadmin;
 REVOKE
-yugabyte=# CREATE VIEW emp_info as select empno, ename, address from employees;
+ZNbase=# CREATE VIEW emp_info as select empno, ename, address from employees;
 CREATE VIEW

-yugabyte=# grant SELECT on emp_info TO ybadmin;
+ZNbase=# grant SELECT on emp_info TO ybadmin;
 GRANT
 ```